Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 ### Terrain blending

 When blending more than four Terrain layers, the Deferred Rendering Path generates slightly different results from the Forward Rendering Path.
-This happens because in the Forward Rendering Path, Unity processes the first four layers separately from the next four layers when using multi-pass rendering.
+This happens because in the Forward Rendering Path, Unity processes the first four layers separately from the next four layers using multi-pass rendering.

 In the Forward Rendering Path, Unity merges Material properties and calculates lighting for the combined properties of four layers at once.
 Unity then processes the next four layers in the same way and alpha-blends the lighting results.